mjd95/site/content/posts/thursday-paper-2020-05-21.md

 date: 2020-05-21T09:08:17+01:00
 ---

 I'm going to start a regularly series where I try to read a couple of academic papers per week.
 The plan will be that on Tuesdays I read classic computer science papers (of which I have read embarrassingly few) and on Thursdays I will read more recent machine learning papers (of which I have also read embarrassingly few).
+I have no formal education in either computer science of machine learning so this might be a disastrously bad idea, but I'll see how it goes.

 My Tuesday paper will lean towards distrbuted systems and databases, probably with a lot drawn from [this list](https://dancres.github.io/Pages/) initially.

 My Thursday paper will mostly be directed by what is being covered at the [London ML Paper Club Meetup](https://www.meetup.com/ML-Paper-Club/events/khjgrrybchbcc/).

 Due to time constraints, I'm only going to spend an hour on each paper.
+The goal then is really just to get a high level idea of what the paper is about, without going in to details.
 If this feels extremely rushed, I'll split the post over a couple of weeks.

 ## Introduction